 My name is Jenni Donato.

-I am a wife, a mother of two adorable children, a sister, a daughter and a hard worker, passionate about helping you to find - and live - the life you want.
+I am a wife, a mother of two adorable children, a sister, a daughter and a hard worker, passionate about helping mums-in-business to find - and live - the life they want.

-I left my career as an Environmental Consultant to raise my children and have since undertaken numerous courses to help me realise my dream to become a Life and Mindset Coach.
+I left my career as an Environmental Consultant to raise my children and have since undertaken numerous courses to help me realise my dream to become a Mindset & Success Coach.

 This is My Story